theNewDynamic/thenewdynamic.com/content/en/about.md

     image: /uploads/screenshot-work-ndbooks.jpg
     client: New Directions Publishing

+  - heading: Social Good
+    copy: FreshEBT brings a much needed resource to families in the U.S. Their site gets a ton of traffic and benefits from our bulletproof technnology.
+    image: /uploads/screenshot-work-freshebt-2020-06-11.jpg
+    client: Boralex Inc.

   - heading: Educational
     copy: Filling the gap in public awareness about the International Criminal Court.
 A project for the American Bar Association's Center for Human Rights.
     image: /uploads/screenshot-work-aba_icc.jpg